-Africa’s readiness to embrace the super-fast technology dubbed 5G is steadily proving to be on the rise following the recent sustained innovation in enterprises said Adam Lane, Adam Lane, Senior Director, Public Affairs, Huawei Southern Africa.
+Africa’s readiness to embrace the super-fast technology dubbed 5G is steadily proving to be on the rise following the recent sustained innovation in enterprises said Adam Lane, Senior Director, Public Affairs, Huawei Technologies Africa.

 According to Lane, another opportunity for Africa to leapfrog is in the offing following the steady interest particularly by enterprises to invest on 5G, the latest generation mobile communications standard that will enable faster speeds, more devices to be connected, and less latency.